osg-htc/user-documentation/documentation/overview/account_setup/comanage-access.md

    ```

 2. Open your unique `https://` link in your web browser.
-   With some terminals, you may be able to click on the link to open it.
+   When using some terminal applications, you may be able to click on the link to open it.
    Otherwise, copy the link and paste it into a web browser, and hit enter.

 3. You will be redirected to a new page where you will be prompted to login using your institutional credentials.